Skeeboo/skeeboomusic.com/content/music/autumn_sunset.md

 {{<bandcamp title="Autumn Sunset" track="1497396" link="https://skeeboo.bandcamp.com/track/autumn-sunset">}}

-"Sunrise on Mars" is track number 5 of the ["Moods and modes" project](/music).
+"Autumn Sunset" is track number 6 of the ["Moods and modes" project](/music).

 It's a cool latin jazz track, with a muted trumpet, an old piano and a clean guitar.
 The melody is based on a "minor pentascale" (the first five notes of a natural minor scale).